-Your hearing aid has a push button allowing you to use up to four different listening programs.
-The list on page 2 tells which programs have been enabled.
+Your hearing aid may have a push button allowing you to use up to four different listening programs.
+See "Listening programs", page 21.

 - 1. Push the program button to switch between programs. - 2.
 You will then hear one or more beeps.
 The number of beeps indicates which program you have selected (one beep = program one, two beeps = program two, etc.). - 3.
 When you turn the hearing aids off and then back on, they always return to the default setting (program 1 and preset volume).